exhuma/pickup/docs/source/configuration.rst

    A *temporary* folder.
 All backup files will be created in that folder before pushed into the targets.

-**SOURCES**
+**GENERATORS**
-   A list of backup sources.
-The sources will be processed in the same order as they appear in the config file.
-Each source must have the following fields:
+   A list of generators.
+The generators will be processed in the same order as they appear in the config file.
+Each generator must have the following
+   fields:

       ``name``
-         The name of the source (Mainly used to display it in the logs)
+         The name of the generator (Mainly used to display it in the logs)

       ``profile``
-         Definition of the nature of the source.
-Can be a folder, database, or anything supported by the underlying source plugins.
+         The name of the :term:`module` used for this generator.
+See :ref:`available_plugins` for a list of available profiles.

       ``config``
-         Config values for the source profile.
+         Config values for the generator profile.
 These fields depend on the underlying plugin.
+The values should be documented in :ref:`available_plugins`

 **TARGETS**
    A list of backup targets.
 The targets will be processed in the same order as they appear in the config file.
-Each source must have the following fields:
+Each target must have the following fields:

       ``name``
          The name of the target (Mainly used to display it in the logs)

       ``profile``
-         Definition of the nature of the target.
-Can be a folder, ftp, or anything supported by the underlying target plugins.
+         The name of the :term:`module` used for this target.
+See :ref:`available_plugins` for a list of available profiles.

       ``config``
          Config values for the target profile.
 These fields depend on the underlying plugin.
+The values should be documented in :ref:`available_plugins`

 Advanced Example
 ----------------